mca91/shiny-docker-GH/README.md

 # GCD
-A generic example for dockerizing a shiny app.
+A generic example for dockerizing the default shiny app and pushing the image do GitHub packages.